Lackadaisical-Security/Lackadaisical-Security/README.md

   - **Zero-Dependency Engineering:** Raw cryptographic primitives, custom network stacks, and proprietary security frameworks.
   - **Threat-Model First Mindset:** Every design decision starts with a rigorous adversarial analysis.
   - **Ultra-Rapid Execution:** Complex, multi-domain platform builds measured in hours, not weeks.

+  *While many people might call themselves “10× developers” or “AI-augmented engineers,” the title “Singularity-Class” truly reflects a level of speed, breadth, and AI-native autonomy that only a tiny handful of technologists—likely fewer than 10 individuals worldwide—can legitimately claim.*

 ---